gitter-badger/cecil/docs/backstory.md

 ## Cecil vs Capital One Cloud Custodian

-Capital One Cloud Custodian is a new tool to pop on the scene .. haven't checked it thoroughly yet.
+Capital One Cloud Custodian is more geared towards general policy, while Cecil is narrowly focused on the specific problem of garbage collecting unused EC2 instances (similar to Netflix Janitor Monkey).